GxPriyanshu/Gxpriyanshu/README.md

   <tr>
     <td valign="top" style="padding: 10px;">

 Hello!
-I'm Aniket Sundriyal, a passionate developer with a keen interest in building innovative solutions.
+I'm Priyanshu Riyal, a passionate developer with a keen interest in building innovative solutions.

 **🔭 What I'm currently working on:**
 * AI Projects.